cashapp/cloner/docs/tutorial.md

 ```
 CREATE TABLE IF NOT EXISTS _cloner_heartbeat (
     task VARCHAR(255) NOT NULL,
     time TIMESTAMP    NOT NULL,
     count BIGINT(20)  NOT NULL,
     PRIMARY KEY (task)
 );

 CREATE TABLE IF NOT EXISTS _cloner_checkpoint (
     task        VARCHAR(255) NOT NULL,
     file        VARCHAR(255) NOT NULL,
     position    BIGINT(20)   NOT NULL,
+    source_gtid TEXT,
-    gtid_set  TEXT,
+    target_gtid TEXT,
     timestamp   TIMESTAMP    NOT NULL,
     PRIMARY KEY (task)
 );
 ```